Strategies for Virtual and Decentralized Study Designs

 How do you recruit patients in a virtual setting?

 Berger: Direct-to-patient recruitment strategies have been utilized for years, including advertising, social media, use of prescription claims and lab data to target patients.
-These tactics drive patients to a web-screener or call center for eligibility confirmation, telehealth-enabled PI interaction and routing to an eConsent platform.
+These tactics drive patients to a web-screener or call center for eligibility confirmation, telehealth-enabled PI interaction, and routing to an eConsent platform.
 A significant benefit to this approach is that the recruitment of patients is not restricted to the geographic areas that are within proximity to brick and mortar sites.
 This can be a significant advantage when conducting studies in rare diseases.

 Jean-Mary: When recruiting for studies more virtually, it is even more important to ensure the visuals and tools utilized are clear, concise, easy-to-use, and engaging.
 It’s also key that the outreach is done via different modalities, through multiple channels, and directed to patients as well health care providers.
 We have produced more educational and recruitment materials, videos, and platforms for virtual trials which focus on providing several ways to pre-screen and enroll through multiple channels, such as text and web screeners.
 Call centers, mobile messaging, and digital assistant programs are also important for maintaining communication with potential and enrolled study participants.
-A key consideration is that all outreach is done in adherence with global data protection / privacy regulations, something that we have successfully navigated as communication is conducted more remotely.
+A key consideration is that all outreach is done in adherence to global data protection / privacy regulations, something that we have successfully navigated as communication is conducted more remotely.

 How are you designing studies that rely less on the patient going to the site?

-Berger: UBC has an existing virtual research, patient engagement and in-home nursing platform that rapidly allows our clients to transform traditional clinical protocol into virtualized study designs.
+Berger: UBC has an existing virtual research, patient engagement, and in-home nursing platform that rapidly allows our clients to transform traditional clinical protocol into virtualized study designs.
 We understand how a pandemic impacts the ability to collect critical insights essential to successful studies.
 We educate our clients on solutions and strategies to incorporate remote and virtual technologies into their study design.

 Jean-Mary: For several years, UBC has been lock-step with the evolution of the clinical landscape, focused on direct-to-patient outreach and leveraging technology to ease the burden on both patients and health care providers.
 This thinking was in place prior to the COVID-19 pandemic and we have just enhanced the implementation of our services in the design and conduct of our studies.
 At the subject level, we have increasingly implemented into study designs a variety of data collection services that incorporate a mix of home health nursing to perform lab sample collection, drug administration, and routine assessments, telehealth virtual study visits, patient-generated data collection (including ePRO / eCOA), as well as virtual assistant and text messaging platforms.
-At the site level, the design focus has been on minimizing the number of data collection timepoints on studies, incorporating a virtual monitoring model via telecommunication technology, and practical measures such as delaying on-site monitoring or conducting additional days-on-site during windows where they are being allowed.
+At the site level, the design focus has been on minimizing the number of data collection timepoints on studies, incorporating a virtual monitoring model via telecommunication technology, and practical measures such as delaying on-site monitoring or conducting additional days on-site during windows where they are being allowed.

 What strategies do you use to drive patient engagement and retention in a virtual or decentralized study design?

 Berger: There are a variety of challenges in keeping patients enrolled and engaged throughout a study, and having a completely virtual trial comes with its own challenges.
-In order to mitigate patient drop off and ensure adherence to trial timelines, we are utilizing mobile messaging platforms and virtual assistants to support the trial from start to finish.
-From eligibility, consent, scheduling, enrollment, education and reminders, we are ensuring that the patient has the best possible experience in the study and is guided every step of the way through automated conversational intelligence.
+In order to mitigate patient drop-off and ensure adherence to trial timelines, we are utilizing mobile messaging platforms and virtual assistants to support the trial from start to finish.
+From eligibility, consent, scheduling, enrollment, education, and reminders, we are ensuring that the patient has the best possible experience in the study and is guided every step of the way through automated conversational intelligence.

 Jean-Mary: Given the inherent challenges with engagement and retention in these times, UBC strongly believes that driving and maintaining interest starts with the simplification of study designs and their operational deployment.
 This includes streamlining data collection, providing effective training, disseminating engaging materials, and generally optimizing the study experience for participants.
 We also note that it’s vital to enhance the value of study participation for patients and health care providers.
 These include educational websites containing dynamic content and information, text/email engagement, and use of mobile app technologies.
 These involve having surveys and PROs completed remotely via patients’ own mobile devices or utilizing virtual assistant technology that travels with patients throughout study participation, providing reminders of things they need to do from a data collection standpoint to ensure quality data required for regulatory submission and review.